kyma-project/kyma/docs/operation-guides/configuration/task-istio-disable-sidecar-injection.md

 You can disable sidecar proxy injection for either an entire Namespace or a single Deployment.

 * To disable sidecar proxy injection for a Namespace, set the **istio-injection** label value to `disabled` for the Namespace in which you want to disable the sidecar proxy injection.
 Use this command: `kubectl label namespace {YOUR_NAMESPACE} istio-injection=disabled`

 * To disable sidecar proxy injection for a Deployment, add this annotation to the Deployment configuration file: `sidecar.istio.io/inject: "false"`

 Read the [Istio documentation](https://istio.io/docs/setup/kubernetes/additional-setup/sidecar-injection/) to learn more about sidecar proxy injection.

+For any issues with the Istio sidecar injection, check whether there is an [issue with the sidecar injection](troubleshoot-istio-no-sidecar) or [mismatching Istio version](troubleshoot-istio-sidecar-version).